The Dangerous Dogs Act 1991 - what is it?

 For a dog who has just moved to a new environment, to have a stranger come into your personal space can be a bit much.
 But Archie is a soppy thing, and he’s used to it by now.

 “On a logistical basis for a normal person with an illegal type as a pet, it’s incredibly difficult,” says Jo-Rosie.

 Archie must also be insured for public liability under the terms of his exemption.
 Failure to keep up with this could lead to him being euthanised.
-This costs £25 a year, and just two insurance companies in the country offer it.
-It is impossible for illegal types to get health insurance – no UK pet insurance company will insure them – leading to hefty bills if your pitbull type becomes sick.
+It's also impossible for illegal types to get health insurance – no UK pet insurance company will insure them – leading to hefty bills if your dog becomes sick.